 When is my tax bill due?

-Taxes for real estate and business personal property are normally due in Effingham County on December 1st of each year.
+Taxes for real estate and business personal property are normally due in Effingham County on December 15th.

 Mobile/manufactured homes are due May 1 of each year and motor vehicles are due based on the owners' birthday.